Optional Videos for this Lesson

 • Pie charts are used when you want to represent the observations as part of a whole, where each slice (sector) of the pie chart represents a proportion or percentage of the whole.

 • Bar charts present the same information as pie charts and are used when our data represent counts.
-A Pareto chart is a bar chart where the height of the bars is presented in descending order.

 • \(\widehat p\) is a point estimator for true proportion \(p\). \(\displaystyle{\widehat p = \frac{x}{n}}\)